agsb/keebngsl/README.md

 | z | 0.0418727 | 100 |
 |  |  |  |

-In groups of eight keys **// e t o a n h i r // s l d u c b f y // m w p g v k x j // q z //**.
+In groups of eight keys

+      **// e t o a n h i r // s l d u c b f y // m w p g v k x j // q z //**.

 The tables for n-grams are in [results](https://github.com/agsb/keebngsl/blob/main/ngsl/)

-A logical option for minimize the number of keystrokes is combine one character of each group per key, selected with digraphs and trigraphs with lowerest frequencies. ( Using ..... )
+A logical option for minimize the number of keystrokes is combine one character of each group per key, selected with lowerest frequencies.

-The digraphs with first character from group one _e t o a n h i r_ with second character from group two _s l d u c b f y_ were selected from the list frequencies of digraphs and complemented witht frequency 0.0 for those inexistent.
-Then use brute force for select best lower overall combinations.
+The digraphs with first character from group one _e t o a n h i r_ with second character from group two _s l d u c b f y_ were selected from the list frequencies of digraphs for the lowerst frequency, then those tuples are combined with third from the group _m w p g v k x j_ also for the lowerst frequency.

 ## Prediction